 Is Florida a No Fault State?
 (And What Does That Mean?)

-You may have heard the phrase “no fault insurance” bounced around by your friends, neighbors, or even your insurance agent.
+You may have heard the phrase “no fault car insurance” bounced around by your friends, neighbors, or even your insurance agent.

 As personal injury attorneys with decades of experience, we have plenty of insight into handling Florida no fault insurance and we believe it’s something every Florida driver should know.